praise03/Guild-audit-submission/Readme.md

 ### Please follow the processes below to carry out the task and submission correctly.

 1. You are to fork this repository with the assessment
 2. Change the public visibility of the forked repo to private
-3. Add davidpius95 and deCyberghost as a contributor to this forked repo so we would have access to examine your submission.
+3. Add davidpius95 , deCyberghost and  as a contributor to this forked repo so we would have access to examine your submission.
 4. On completion, push to your forked repository.
-5. Use the submission link and drop your
+5. Use the submission link and drop your solution [sumbmission link](https://forms.gle/ZPpPCoNHKaSYs5HT7)

 ## FIRST ASSESSMENT